TNuzzi/wriststrap/README.md

 ### Buttons
-The button themes in Wriststrap borrow from Bootstrap.
+The button themes in Wriststrap borcol from Bootstrap.
 They provide a basic and simply way to create buttons with a nice color scheme.
 For the rounded edges of the button it was choosen to use a `View` around the button to create the desired effect.

 ### Button TSS Details
 ![Button example 1](http://tnuzzi.github.io/wriststrap/imgs/button-example-1.png "Button example 1")